mahdizangi7/prediction-ledger/README.md

-# Prediction Ledger
+# Prediction Ledger × GenLayer

-Prediction Ledger is a decentralized prediction-market application built with **GenLayer Intelligent Contracts**.
+Prediction Ledger is a decentralized prediction-market application built with **GenLayer**.

-The project allows users to create and participate in prediction markets around real-world asset prices.
-Market outcomes are resolved through GenLayer's consensus mechanism rather than relying on a single centralized resolver.

-The current implementation focuses on BTC, ETH, and SOL price predictions and demonstrates how an on-chain prediction market can combine smart-contract state, user positions, and decentralized real-world resolution.
+Users can create markets for BTC, ETH, and SOL based on a specific price threshold and deadline, place YES/NO positions, and resolve expired markets using externally retrieved historical price evidence.

+The project combines a real GenLayer smart contract with a web frontend to demonstrate how **non-deterministic external data can be verified and turned into deterministic on-chain market outcomes**.

+---

 ## Live Demo